 Spectral imaging systems built for cultural heritage are available from MegaVision and PhaseOne.
 It is also possible to modify mass-produced cameras to achieve some of the benefits.
 Considerations include sensor, lens, and narrowband illuminators.
 The most familiar specification for sensors is the spatial resolution in megapixels.
 No less important is the avoidance of distorting filters, such as the Bayer filter used to capture red, green, and blue sub-pixels in a single instant.
 With spectral imaging, those three and more colors are captured in sequence.
 Similarly, most cameras are designed to block infrared light, which is important to spectral imaging.
 Fortunately, the removal of the infrared block filter is the easiest of modifications to introduce spectral capabilities into mass-market photographic equipment.

 The most affordable but most time-consuming method for RTI capture uses a handheld flash.
 The flash must be radio (not infrared) triggered, but otherwise can use mass-market photographic equipment.
+A flashlight or lamp can be used if the light is sufficiently uniform (i.e., no bright or dark spots resulting from unevenness of light).
 The flash can be positioned by hand around the object.
 The distance from the object is the most important (for exposure settings).
 A string or laser distance finder can be used to maintain the proper radius.
 The position on the virtual hemisphere is flexible, but should be distributed as evenly as possible.
-(Note that the common practice of shooting the hours of the clock at low, middle, and high leads to a lower density of low captures.)
+(Note that the common practice of shooting the hours of the clock at low, middle, and high leads to a reduced density of captures from low positions.)
 The major disadvantage of the hand-held flash method is that it is the most time-consuming.
 First, it takes longer to position the flash at each position.
 Second, the light positions must be calculated from the reflection on a shiny sphere for each sequence.